purna111/git--essentials/README.md

-# git--essentials
+# git--essentials / git for everybody

-some new stuff in here

-## how to use this repo
+this is a course to teach you how to use everyday git

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam in felis vel arcu viverra facilisis.
-Aliquam erat volutpat.